The best eggs you'll eat this Easter

-There have been Easter eggs at the shops since before Christmas, which must be a record!
-It’s a lovely metaphor for what’s happening in food generally; foods that used to be special treats, eagerly anticipated, are becoming part of the everyday diet.
+There have been Easter eggs at the shops since before Christmas – is it a new record?
+We’ve got no issue with celebratory foods, but it’s really worth pointing out that what used to be a special treat, eagerly anticipated, is becoming part of the everyday diet.

-So if you've already had your fill of chocolate eggs, why not try something different this Easter?
-LiveLighter is highlighting the benefits of eggs and featuring some of our favourite egg recipes for you to try.
+If you've already had your fill of chocolate eggs, why not try something different this Easter?
+We’re singing the praises of the humble egg and featuring some of our favourite egg recipes.
 Team one of these dishes with a vigorous egg hunt for a happy and healthy long weekend.

 1. They're versatile

-If you’ve got eggs in the fridge, you've got a meal!
-Not only can eggs be used as a toast topper in a number of ways, but they’re also the star ingredient in quiches, frittatas and omelettes.
-Check out our Back to Basics guides on how to cook perfectly poached eggs, creamy scrambled eggs and boiled eggs just way you like them.
-If you’re feeling creative you could also try making shakshuka, a hearty Morroccan dish featuring pan-baked eggs (pictured above).
+No need to scramble... if you’ve got eggs in the house, you've got a meal.
+Not only can eggs be used as a toast topper, they’re also the star ingredient in quiches, frittatas and omelettes.
+Check out our Back to Basics guides on how to cook perfectly poached eggs , creamy scrambled eggs and boiled eggs just way you like them.
+Different yolks for different folks!
+If you’re looking to up your breggfast game, try our shakshuka, a hearty Morroccan dish featuring pan-baked eggs (pictured above).

 2. They're filling

-Eggs are a great source of protein which helps give us that feeling of fullness and satisfaction after a meal.
-Adding eggs to your morning toast will keep you feeling fuller for longer, and a hardboiled egg sandwich makes a tasty and satiating lunch that will see you through the afternoon.
+Eggs are an egg-cellent source of protein which helps give us that feeling of fullness and satisfaction after a meal.
+Adding eggs to your morning toast will keep you feeling fuller for longer, and including egg in a salad makes a tasty and satiating lunch that will see you through the afternoon.

 4. They're not meat

 For our wallet, health and the environment, most Australians could do with eating a bit less meat.
-If you’re not ready to go full herbivore, an egg dish is a great way to start.
-Eggs are high in protein, low in fat and can replace meat in a range of dishes, including stirfries, sandwiches and pies (a quiche is pretty much an egg pie, right?)
+If you’re not ready to go full herbivore, egg-sploring some egg dishes is a great way to start.
+Eggs are high in protein, low in fat, have good shelf-life and can replace meat in a range of dishes, including stirfries, sandwiches and pies (a quiche is pretty much an egg pie, right?)

-A runny soft-boiled egg with toast dippers is hard for any kid to go past.
-Scrambled eggs are an easy recipe to teach older kids to make independently for their breakfast on the weekend.
-Livelighter's Pumpkin, leek and feta mini frittatas make a nutritious finger food for toddlers and are perfect packed in kids' lunchboxes.
-Hardboiled eggs are also great for 'rubbish free' school lunchboxes.
+A soft-boiled egg with toast dippers is both fun and food, and scrambled eggs are an easy recipe to teach older kids to make independently.
+If you’re (c)lucky you might even get brekkie in bed!
+Frittata made in a mini-muffin tin makes a nutritious finger food for toddlers and is perfect packed in lunchboxes.
+Peeled hard boiled eggs are also great for lunchboxes (for school and work!).

 Have a happy and safe break everyone, and get cracking with some egg recipes!